Big Sur Trailmap logo

 with Kandlbinder peak (to left) & Ventana Double Cone peaks (to right)

-(from Marble Peak Trail viewpoint - J.Glendening)
+(from Marble Peak Trail viewpoint, 11 miles southeast - J.Glendening)

 (click on icons/lines for more info)

 This 2014 webpage is now out-dated, as the route has become increasingly difficult due to further degradation with time and lack of use.
 In particular, the 2016 Soberanes Fire greatly impacted the route both by damaging it directly and by restricting hiker access to its trailhead.
-This webpage is now kept for its historical value and possible future usefulness.
+This webpage now kept for its historical value and possible future usefulness.

 2023 Update: For reports from an intrepid bushwacker who did reach "The Window" in both 2022 and 2023, see: The Window via Jackson Creek